Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Methodology

 \subsection{Model Optimization}

-Like the LLM fine-tuning, in the first stage for instruction fine-tuning and the second stage for cold start reasoning, the next token prediction~\cite{chen2024next} is carried out to optimize FMs based on the instruction $\mathcal{Q}$ and X-ray $\mathcal{I}$ and previously generated text tokens with the loss function:
+Like LLM fine-tuning, in the first stage for instruction fine-tuning and the second stage for cold start reasoning, the next token prediction~\cite{chen2024next} is carried out to optimize FMs based on the instruction $\mathcal{Q}$ and X-ray $\mathcal{I}$ and previously generated text tokens with the loss function:

-In the second stage, we prompt closed-scoured GPT-4.1\footnote{https://openai.com/index/gpt-4-1/} to generate reasoning processing given X-rays, task prompt, and ground truth.
+In the second stage, we prompt closed-scoured GPT-4.1~\cite{openai2023gpt4} to generate reasoning processing given X-rays, task prompt, and ground truth.
+The detailed design of the prompt is shown in Fig.~\ref{fig_prompt}.
 We then check the validity of the derived reasoning procedures by prompting Qwen2.5-VL-32B and filter out those that are clearly unreasonable, e.g., the provided bounding box of the image region exceeds the maximum edge of the image.
 Finally, 3.9K samples are kept and used for the cold start training.

-In the third stage, the GRPO algorithm~\cite{shao2024deepseekmath} is utilized for online reinforcement learning to enhance the reasoning ability.
-Specifically, we optimize the model by comparing the relative performance of different policies or actions within the same group for CXR tasks, rather than relying on traditional critic models to evaluate the value of each action.
+In the third stage, the GRPO algorithm~\cite{shao2024deepseekmath} is utilized for online RL to enhance the reasoning ability.
+Specifically, we optimize the model by comparing the relative performance of different policies or actions within the same group for CXR tasks, with a specific focus on the perception of grounded visual regions.
 It is to enable the model to compare its output with multiple candidate outputs generated by itself.
 Formally, $P(Q)$ denote the question set used for training. $q=[\mathcal{Q},\mathcal{I}]$ is a sampled query in the current iteration. $\pi_{\theta_{\rm old}}$ and $\pi_{\theta_{\rm new}}$ ($\pi_\theta$) denote the old policy and current new policy, respectively. $o$ is a complete response sampled from a policy.
 Let $\pi_{\theta_{\rm ref}}$ denote the reference policy, which in practice is the frozen base model (DeepMedix). $G$ is the number of responses sampled per question in each iteration.
 For each question $q$, GRPO samples a group of outputs $\{o_1,o_2,\cdots,o_G\}$ from the old policy model $\pi_{\theta_{\rm old}}$.
 The policy model $\pi_\theta$ is optimized by maximizing the objective:

-$\epsilon$ and $\beta$ are hyper-parameters.
-The KL divergence~\cite{kullback1951information} term serves as a regularization for the policy update, preventing $\pi_\theta$ from deviating too far from the reference model $\pi_{\theta_{old}}$.
-It is estimated using the following unbiased estimator: